 The responsible officer of each organization applying for use of the Community Room shall be made responsible for building security, for fulfillment of the rules set forth for the use of the facilities, for the conduct of members and guests when on Library premises, and for the payment of all charges for the maintenance of the building and facilities.

-The premises, inventory and equipment will be inspected after each non-Library sponsored activity and assessments shall be made for excessive disorder, breakage or loss.
+The premises, inventory and equipment will be inspected before and after each non-Library sponsored activity and assessments shall be made for excessive disorder, breakage or loss.

 Smoking and the use of any drug, including alcohol, are prohibited.

 All organizations are expected to clean the premises before leaving and return the area to the state in which it was found.

 No materials or equipment are to be used without express permission of the Library Director.
 Any items approved for usage must be returned at the conclusion of the period covered by the agreement.
 Any items approved for usage may be subject to inspection/search by the Library Director and/or Board of Trustees.